 Sure, some people have beliefs that seem like magical thinking to those who don’t belong to the same culture or religion.
 To an atheist, for example, prayer might seem like a form of magical thinking.

 But magical thinking generally involves doing things you know — deep down — won’t affect the final outcome of something.
-Most religious people hold their beliefs as truths, so religion isn’t necessarily an example of magical thinking.
+Most religious people arrive at their beliefs through emotional experiences, so religion isn’t necessarily an example of magical thinking.

 So, why do people practice rituals and put stock in superstitions, especially if they know there’s no logical basis for them?